 Everyone goes through some financial difficulties at some point in time.
 We tend to lose track of our finances when we fail to plan and manage our budget properly.
-While working as a waitress, I made a commitment to save $10,000 in a year in which I did in half a year.
-While I may not be a financial adviser, I am an excellent saver because of:
+While working as a waitress, I committed to saving $10,000 in a year in which I did in half a year.
+Not many of us have been taught How to Save Money well I am happy to tell you how.

-5 Crucial behaviour
+5 Crucial Money Habits

 - I am committed

 - I avoid extra expenses as much as possible

 - I pay all bills first then what’s left is my spending money.
 Baring in mind, I treat my savings as an expense.

 Open a savings account and set a goal

 - Make sure it’s a fixed deposit account, this way your money will be posted for a stated period while gaining interest.
 This will motivate and force you to save money without touching it.
 I signed up with Acorn and I am now saving money from every dollar I spend.
 What acorn does is take the spare change from your purchases.
 Not just that, but every dollar that you save goes towards investments so you can earn as well.
 If you sign up here you will be able to earn an extra 5 dollars.

 - Cell phones are way more convenient than land-lines and serve the same purposes as a landline.
 Landlines are entirely unnecessary if you’re not running a business.
 However, cell phones can be expensive; there are many mobile networks out there that offer cheaper services than well-known wireless services.
 Republic Wireless offers the most affordable cell phone package starting from $15 a month.

 - Cable-TV can be so expensive, if you’re not prepared to get rid of cable, you can opt for a streaming app that is a cheaper package.
 Try: